Chris-Bland/textGpt/README.md

 2. **queryGpt**: Retrieves messages from the SQS queue, constructs a prompt based on the message content and conversation history (stored in DynamoDB), and generates a prompt to send to the openAI API.
 The AI-generated response is then enqueued into a separate SQS queue for delivery and the new response is added to the Conversations DynamoDB table

-3. **sendSms**: Retrieves the AI response from the SQS queue and sends it as an SMS reply using the Twilio API.
+3. **sendSms**: Retrieves the either the bundled message for the sender, or a system error message from one of two SQS queues, and sends it as an SMS reply using the Twilio API.

-4. **errorSms**: Triggered by all Lambdas.
-Retrieves error messages from the SQS queue and sends an SMS error message to the user using the Twilio API.

 ## Logging